Toronto St. Michael's Majors: Arenas

-The St. Michael's Majors play at the school-owned St. Michael's College School Arena.
+The St. Michael's Majors played at the school-owned St. Michael's College School Arena.
 The arena is located in uptown Toronto near the intersection of Bathurst Street and St. Clair Avenue behind St. Michael's College School.
-The college arena is by far the smallest in the Ontario Hockey League in terms of both ice size and seating.
-The arena is also home to the St. Michael's Buzzers of the Ontario Provincial Junior A Hockey League.
+The college arena was by far the smallest in the Ontario Hockey League in terms of both ice size and seating.
+The arena is home to the St. Michael's Buzzers of the Ontario Provincial Junior A Hockey League.

 The St. Michael's Majors played at Maple Leaf Gardens for their first three seasons from 1997 to 2000.
 The original Majors had played at Maple Leaf Gardens from its construction in 1931 to their folding in the early 1960s.
 When the Gardens was scheduled to close a year after the last Toronto Maple Leafs game, Maple Leaf Sports and Entertainment evicted the Majors, who moved to the arena on the college campus.
 The major junior team had only played there rarely before.

 The Majors also played selected home games during the 1999–00 season at the Air Canada Centre vs the Mississauga IceDogs and Brampton Battalion, and also an inter-league game versus the Montreal Rocket.

 In 2003-04 and 2006–07 seasons, the Majors played two home games vs the Ottawa 67's at Scotiabank Place in Kanata, Ontario.
 This arose from the common ownership between the St. Michael's Majors and the Ottawa Senators by Eugene Melnyk.

 The Mississauga St. Michael's Majors played home games at the Hershey Centre in northeast Mississauga, near the junction of Highway 401 & Highway 403.
 The Hershey Centre hosted the OHL All-Star Game in 2000.
 The arena also hosted the 2011 Memorial Cup from May 19–29.